geojeff/linelizer/README.md

 Preparing Input File
 --------------------
 Generally, markdown format is assumed.
+CHANGELOG-SC.md is an example input file from SproutCore.

 If the input file is a changelog for a software project, go through the version headings and make sure each one is a simple numeric label.
 For example, change: